UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 The UNAS 4's A55 at 1.7 GHz is a lower-power core suited for file serving and NFS/SMB access for a small number of users.
 Performance degrades under concurrent multi-protocol access from larger groups.

-The Pro models share the same A57 at 2.0 GHz, but the Pro 8's 16 GB RAM provides meaningful headroom.
+The Pro models share the same A57 at 2.0 GHz, but the Pro 8's 16 GB RAM provides additional memory capacity.
 With 8 bays worth of data and multiple users accessing different shares simultaneously, the extra memory reduces cache thrashing and improves response times.
-For an office of 20+ employees hitting the NAS regularly, 16 GB is the right baseline.
+For an office of 20+ employees hitting the NAS regularly, 16 GB is more appropriate for that workload.

 Power Supply and Redundancy

-The UNAS 4 runs on PoE+++, the Pro 4 uses a single AC supply with RPS failover, and only the Pro 8 has true dual redundant hot-swap power supplies.
+The UNAS 4 runs on PoE+++, the Pro 4 uses a single internal PSU with optional RPS power failover, and the Pro 8 has dual hot-swappable power supplies.

 | UNAS 4 | UNAS Pro 4 | UNAS Pro 8 | |